 BACKGROUND.
 This bill is based on a 2014 report of the New Jersey Law Revision Commission which, in turn, was based on the Uniform Law Commission's 2010 "Revised Uniform Law on Notarial Acts" (RULONA).
 This bill also incorporates the Uniform Law Commission's 2018 revision of the RULONA as well as various other provisions intended to improve the notarial process.

-This bill, as amended by this committee, is identical to the First Reprint of Senate Bill No. 2508, also amended and reported by the committee today.
-The committee amendments to the bill:
+As reported by the committee, Assembly Bill No. 4250 (3R) is identical to Senate Bill No. 2508 (2R), which also was amended and reported by the committee on this date.

+COMMITTEE AMENDMENTS: